-All award applications are due October 11 [Extended], except for the King Medal and Best Paper/Presentation Award: specific deadlines are noted with each award description.
+All award applications are due October 15, except for the King Medal and Best Paper/Presentation Award: specific deadlines are noted with each award description.
 Applications for the King Medal program should be sent to Dr. Brian Sinclair.
-All other applications should be sent to Awards Committee Chair Erin Moore.
+All other applications should be sent to Awards Committee Chair, Professor Ming Hu.

 The ARCC Research Incentive Award aims to support and promote high‐quality architectural research and scholarship activities in ARCC member schools.
 The program provides faculty in ARCC member schools with the resources needed to support and enhance their research and creative activities and to develop their research agendas.